For the Point of Sales Application (tabtap SHOP) and Data Terminal (tabtap STATION)

 International Organisations (IO) we work with might include those of the UN System (e.g. UNICEF), the World Bank, the European Union, and other IO working in International Development.

 Government Institutions we work with might include ministries and other Government agencies, such as e.g. energy agencies, health ministries, etc.

-These third parties may only see the list of segments created based on User Data and/or Partner Data.
-Data are not shared in a way that individuals can be identified – which means that any ‘Identity Data’ and other data that allows to identify individuals (e.g. birth dates, names of household members, etc.) will be removed from any lists shared.
+User and/or Partner Data shared can include data that allows for identification of the individual.
 Where possible, only aggregated data will be shared with Clients.
 We will also disclose your User Data and/or Partner Data in response to valid legal processes, for example, in response to a court order, a subpoena or other legal request for information, and/or to comply with applicable legal and regulatory reporting requirements.
 We also may disclose your information where we believe it is necessary to investigate, prevent, or take action regarding illegal activities, suspected fraud, situations involving potential threats to the physical safety of any person, or to verify or enforce compliance with the policies governing our products and/or services and with applicable laws, or as otherwise required or permitted by law or consistent with legal requirements.
 We are required to disclose personal data in response to lawful requests by public authorities, including to meet national security or law enforcement requirements.

 In addition, we may transfer your information to an entity or individual that acquires, buys, or merges with us, or our affiliates.
 In these cases, we will require the acquiring company to carry on the material terms of this Policy, including the requests for deletion.

 WHEN WE TRANSFER USER DATA INTERNATIONALLY